mfkiwl/tropotomo/README.md

 # tropotomo

+If you are using this in your work, please cite tropotomo as:
+*Vikram KVNG.
+(2025). kvngvikram/tropotomo: Tropotomo: Voxel-Ray Intersection calculator (v0.1).
+Zenodo. https://doi.org/10.5281/zenodo.17011632*

 GNSS receiver network tropospheric tomography matrix calculator.
 For details regarding detailed explanation read `explanation.pdf`.
 Calculations done for small scale GNSS network with perfectly cuboidal voxels.

 Basic tomography matrix equation is **y=Ax**, where **y** is a column matrix containing all the line integrated measurements, **x** is a column matrix of unknown parameters in each voxel and **A** is a rectangular matrix containing the intersection lengths of each line/ray and voxel.
 Each row in **A** corresponds to a ray and each column corresponds to voxel.